What Is Emotional Intelligence?

 You can improve your emotional intelligence

-Defining emotional intelligence (EQ)
+Defining emotional intelligence (EI) or emotional quotient (EQ)

 The concept of emotional intelligence (EI)—sometimes referred to as emotional quotient or EQ—is based on a theory first developed by psychologist Michael Beldoch in 1964, and later popularized by Daniel Goleman.
 In a 2017 scholarly article, Olivier Serrat defines emotional intelligence as the “ability, capacity, skill, or self-perceived ability to identify, assess, and manage the emotions of one’s self, of others, and groups.”
 EQ is a measure of your abilities, like IQ.
 The two simply measure different sets of abilities: emotional/relational versus mental/intellectual.